| |

 In recent centuries the relevant evidence about reality has greatly increased, so there is less need to go

-through life mistaken or confused about reality and more opportunity to create realistic interpretations of
+through life mistaken or confused about reality and more opportunity to create realistic interpretations

-includes all the realistic interpretations of the relevant evidence, as well as all the less probable
+interpretations of the relevant evidence, as well as all the less probable interpretations.
+This

-the best reality available to us and it is discussed in the Perceivable Reality section of this website.
+available to us and it is discussed in the Perceivable Reality section of this website.

 This reality helps people appreciate the difficulty of understanding reality, which includes three distinct